UWRealityLab/xrcapstone21sp-team1/docs/index.md

 # What is VR Dodgeball?

-VR Dodgeball is a networked multiplayer game where players can throw virtual dodgeballs at each other built with AFRAME.
-This gives people a fun way to exercise and destress, especially in a pandemic where in-person games of dodgeball aren't as practical.
+VR Dodgeball is a networked multiplayer game  built with AFRAME where players can play virtual dodgeball.
+This gives people a fun way to exercise and destress, and interact with others, especially in a pandemic where in-person games of dodgeball aren't as practical.
 VR Dodgeball is currently available on the Oculus Quest 2.
 Demo our project with all of our most recent additions [here](https://aba40.glitch.me/)!
 Note: only available for play on the headset.

+<img src="images/main.png">

 Read more by visiting [our blog](/xrcapstone21sp-team1/blog).

-<img src="images/main.png">

 # MVP:
 Try out our MVP using the following [link](https://cate-mvp.glitch.me/)!
 (Does not work on browser mode so please play on headset)